 February is the time of winter holidays, during which Poles often organize trips, which was reflected in less time spent in front of TV screens: on average 5 minutes less per day than in January 2025 (4 hours and 12 minutes).
 Watching traditional TV dropped by 4 minutes per day, and watching streaming content dropped by an average of 1 minute per day.

 For the first time in a long time, the share of streaming in total TV viewing declined from 9.7% in January 2025 to 9.3% in February 2025 (8.3% in February 2024).
-One traditional TV news program Fakty along with polish series M jak miłość and Na dobre i na złe attracted viewers’ attention.
+One traditional TV news program Fakty along with polish series M jak miłość et Na dobre i na złe attracted viewers’ attention.

 In streaming, both Netflix and YouTube achieved a 2.1% audience share.
 This result for Netflix marked a decline from 2.3% in January, while YouTube maintained its position.
 Most streaming platforms posted declines, with only Amazon Prime and Player among the few that posted increases.

-About The Gauge™
+A propos de The Gauge™

 The data comes from Nielsen’s single-source panel consisting of 3,500 households and almost 9,700 panelists.
 The Gauge™: Poland is based on monthly AMR (Average Minute Rating) audience share data.
 The data is presented for people over 4 years old, broken down into cable, satellite, terrestrial television (both linear and shifted in time up to 7 days), and viewership from streaming (live streaming viewership of TV stations on OTT platforms is classified as streaming viewership).
 The “Other” category includes views of unrecognized content.